PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 </figure>

 ## Walk Forward Expanding Window Train Test

+The purpose of out of sample test/validation is to evaluate model specification and the robustness in predictions.
+There are different schemes for splitting up the time-indexed data for train and test.

 <div class="code-head"><span>code</span>Expanding Window Train Test.python</div>

 ```python
 n_train = 195
 n_records = df.shape[0]
 accuracy_lt =[]